tboquet/python-alp/docs/Tutorials/tuto1.rst

 3 - Run the random search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We use the :meth:`alp.appcom.ensembles.HParamsSearch` class to wrap several :meth:`alp.appcom.core.Experiment`.
+We use the :class:`alp.appcom.ensembles.HParamsSearch` class to wrap several :class:`alp.appcom.core.Experiment`.
-For now, because the grid is defined outside of the class, you have to pass a dictionnary mapping experiments name to :meth:`alp.appcom.core.Experiment`.
+For now, because the grid is defined outside of the class, you have to pass a dictionnary mapping experiments name to :class:`alp.appcom.core.Experiment`.

 .. code:: python